joedefen/grub-pal/README.md

     * Foundation: Built upon the robust console-window curses foundation.
     * Current State: Initial feature development and safety implementation.
     * Contributions: Contributions are welcome!
 See the CONTRIBUTING.md for guidelines.

+## Appendix
+#### Essential Linux Kernel Parameters (GRUB Arguments)

+These are the arguments that get passed directly to the Linux kernel during the boot process.
+Parameter	Purpose & When to Use It	Example Use Case

+* quiet
+  * Boot Output Control: Suppresses most kernel startup messages, making the boot process appear cleaner and faster (often used with splash).
+  * Default setting on most consumer distributions.
+* splash
+  * Visual Boot: Tells the kernel to display a graphical boot screen (e.g., the Ubuntu or Fedora logo) instead of raw text output.
+  * Default setting for an aesthetic desktop experience.
+* nomodeset
+  * Graphics Troubleshooting: Crucial for fixing black screens or corrupted graphics.
+  * It forces the kernel to skip loading video drivers and use basic VESA graphics initially, often allowing you to boot into the desktop to install proper proprietary drivers.
+Use when the system freezes or shows a black screen after kernel loading.
+* init=/bin/bash
+  * Emergency Shell: Replaces the standard /sbin/init or /usr/lib/systemd/systemd process with a simple Bash shell, giving you immediate root access to the system for repair.
+  * Use when you forget your root password or the system fails to boot into runlevels.
+* ro or rw
+  * Root Filesystem Mode: ro mounts the root filesystem as Read-Only initially (standard for safety, as the initramfs will remount it rw later). rw forces it to mount Read-Write immediately.
+  * ro is the safer, common default.
+Change to rw only if explicitly needed for early-boot modifications.
+* single or 1
+  * Single-User Mode (Rescue): Boots the system to a minimal state, usually without networking or graphical interfaces, often requiring the root password.
+  * This is ideal for system maintenance.
+Use for maintenance or recovery, especially when networking or services are causing issues.
+* systemd.unit=multi-user.target
+  * Bypass Graphical Login: Forces the system to boot to a command-line terminal login instead of the graphical desktop (skipping graphical.target).
+  * Use when GUI problems prevent login or you want a server-like environment.
+* noapic or acpi=off
+  * Hardware Compatibility (Legacy): Disables the Advanced Programmable Interrupt Controller (noapic) or the Advanced Configuration and Power Interface (acpi=off).
+  * These are extreme measures for very old or extremely non-compliant hardware that hangs during boot.
+Use as a last resort when the kernel hangs while initializing hardware components.
+* rhgb
+  * Red Hat Graphical Boot: Similar to splash, but specifically used by Red Hat/Fedora systems to control their graphical boot experience.
+  * Used primarily on RHEL, CentOS, or Fedora distributions.

+The authoritative source for all kernel command-line parameters is the official Linux kernel documentation.
+Since parameters can change between major kernel versions, this is always the best place to check for advanced or very specific options:

+Official Linux Kernel Documentation (Current): Search for the `kernel-parameters.rst` document in the official kernel git repository.
+A common link to this documentation is the `kernel-command-line(7)` manual page, which is linked to the online documentation.